 The Company recognizes equipment rental revenue over the non-cancelable lease term, which is one month, less estimated adjustments, in accordance with Accounting Standards Codification (ASC) 842-Leases.
 The Company has separate contracts with each patient that are not subject to a master lease agreement with any third-party payor.
-The Company evaluates the individual lease contracts at lease inception and the start of each monthly renewal period to determine if it is reasonably certain that the monthly renewal option associated with the potential capped free rental period would be exercised.
+The Company evaluates the individual lease contracts at lease inception and the start of each monthly renewal period to determine if it is reasonably certain that the monthly renewal option and the bargain renewal option associated with the potential capped free rental period would be exercised.
 Historically, the exercise of the monthly renewal and bargain renewal option is not reasonably certain at lease inception and at most subsequent monthly lease renewal periods.
 If the Company determines that the reasonably certain threshold for an individual patient is met at lease inception or at a monthly lease renewal period, such determination would impact the bargain renewal period for an individual lease.
-The Company would first consider the lease term, which may include a portion of the capped rental period.
-The Company has not deferred any amounts associated with the capped rental period as of December 31, 2023 and December 31, 2022.
-Amounts related to the capped rental period have not been material in the periods presented.
+The Company would first consider the lease classification issue (sales-type lease or operating lease) and then appropriately recognize or defer rental revenue over the lease term, which may include a portion of the capped rental period.
+The Company has not deferred any amounts associated with the capped rental period have not been material in the periods presented.